Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications

-\begin{remark} Except when the measure $\mu$ is finite, the condition that $\|\chi_E \|_{\mathcal{X}} < \infty$ implies $\mu(E) < \infty$ excludes the case $ \mathcal{X} = L^\infty$.
-This condition is important when it comes to ensuring that there is a sufficiently rich collection of subsets of $X$ of finite measure whose factorisations can then be glued together.
-See Lemmas~\ref{strsat} and \ref{sat} in Section~\ref{tsjk}. \end{remark}

 The proof of Theorem~\ref{thmmain} is highly nonconstructive and comes about as a result of duality methods in the theory of convex optimisation which ultimately rely upon a form of the minimax principle.
-Certain parts of the (linear) Maurey theory of factorisation of operators also employ such arguments, see \cite{Mau} and \cite{GCRdeF}, but we will need a more refined minimax principle than what was used in these sources.
-Other parts of the theory (see \cite{Pis}) instead use the Dunford--Pettis theorem.
-For the full details of the proof see Sections~\ref{outline}, \ref{overv} and \ref{dett} below.
+For the details of the proof see Sections~\ref{outline}, \ref{overv} and \ref{dett} below.
 Nevertheless, in some cases, constructive factorisations can be given, and in other cases, the existence of the factorisation raises interesting questions and links with other areas of analysis.
 See Sections~\ref{factinterp}, \ref{culture}, \ref{Loomis--Whitneyrevisited}, \ref{NLLW} and \ref{BLrevisited}.